Driver Education at Green Level

 There are no academic requirements in order to take the driver education class.
 There are academic requirements in order to apply for a permit or license after finishing the driver education class.

-Students should complete and submit a registration form.
+Students should register online at www.jordandriving.com.
 Once students are assigned to a class, they will be notified to pay the $65.00 fee in order to finalize their registration.
 Students that are dismissed from driver education class due to behavior or attendance problems will not be allowed to take driver education a second time through the Wake County Public School System.

 Parents are highly encouraged to attend a parent-teen meeting, held on the last day of the classroom session for driver education students.
 This meeting will inform parents and students of behind-the-wheel procedures and provide best practices for parents teaching teens to drive.
 Attending parents will receive a Parent-Teen Driver Training Manual and DVD designed to give parents proper driving techniques and lessons, to help themselves and their teen, during Phase 1 of graduated licensing.

 You must be 14½ years of age for the required 30-hour classroom portion.
 Driver Education is offered through a private contractor, Jordan Driving School, after school hours, Saturdays, holiday breaks and during summer months.
 Driver Education is offered to each eligible student residing within Wake County, who pays a $65 fee to register for a class.
 A lead teacher at each of the WCPSS high schools is assigned to administer the Driver Education program.